yotamnir/Machine-Learning-for-Economists/README.md

 # Machine-Learning-for-Economists
-Exercises related to the Machine Learning for Economists course
+Exercises related to the Machine Learning for Economists course in the Economics MA program at the Hebrew University of Jerusalem (2021).

 [Assignment 1](https://raw.githack.com/yotamnir/Machine-Learning-for-Economists/main/Assignment%201/Assignment-1.html)